Shelf Incrimination

 One of her friends suggested double shelving them, and I can't with that.
 That would be

+And they'd be taunting me.
 Yeah.
-And they'd be taunting me.

-And if you'd be having H-A-L-V-I-N-G. Halving, yeah.
+And it would be- You would be having H-A-L-V-I-N-G. Halving, yeah.

 Halving it.
 Right.